 Herbal medicine has been defined differently by various people.
 According to [23], "herbal drugs constitute only those traditional medicines which primarily use medicinal plant preparations for their therapy".
-[25] also defines herbal medicine as "the use of plant products to treat or prevent a disease".
-[29] suggests that the treatment of herbal practitioners usually "takes the form of herbs, plant preparations, and prayers.
-The World Health Organization (WHO) defines herbal medicine as "a plant-derived material or preparation with therapeutic or other human health benefits which contains either raw or processed ingredients from one or more plants ([45], [44]).
-However, the WHO Regional Office for Africa (2004) uses the term "traditional medicine" as a synonym for herbal medicine and defines it as "the use of indigenous medicinal and aromatic plants, animal parts, or organic and inorganic materials for preventive and therapeutic purposes.
+[25] also defines herbal medicine as "the use of plant products to treat or prevent disease".
+[29] suggests that the treatment of herbal practitioners usually

+41 "takes the form of herbs, plant preparations, and prayers.
+The World Health Organization 42 (WHO) defines herbal medicine as "a plant-derived material or preparation with therapeutic 43 or other human health benefits which contains either raw or processed ingredients from one 44 or more plants ([45], [44]).
+However, the WHO Regional Office for Africa (2004) uses the 45 term "traditional medicine" as a synonym for herbal medicine and defines it as "the use of 46 indigenous medicinal and aromatic plants, animal parts, or organic and inorganic materials 47 for preventive and therapeutic purposes.

-Traditional medicine continues to play an important role in improving and maintaining health 48 in developing countries [13].
-Traditional medicine is defined as 'diverse health practices, 49 approaches, knowledge and beliefs incorporating plant, animal, and/ or mineral based 50 medicine, spiritual therapies, manual techniques and exercises applied singularly or in 51 combination to maintain well-being, as well as to treat, diagnose or prevent illness' ([28]; 52 53 [47]; [48]).
-Policies for the integration of traditional medicine into public health care systems have to varying extents been formulated in some countries [46] and the share of the 54 55 population using traditional medicine are reported to be as high as 40% in China and 80% in Africa [47].
-In Nigeria, there has been a reasonable and noticeable shift from the earlier 56 preference in favour of orthodox medicine to greater acceptance of traditional (herbal) 57 medicines as in many other countries worldwide [5].
-Over 90% of Nigerians in rural areas 58 and 40% in urban areas depend partly or wholly on traditional medicine [32].
-59
+Traditional medicine continues to play an essential role in improving and maintaining health 49 in developing countries [13].
+Traditional medicine is defined as 'diverse health practices, 50 approaches, knowledge and beliefs incorporating plant, animal, and/ or mineral based 51 medicine, spiritual therapies, manual techniques and exercises applied singularly or in 52 53 combination to maintain well-being, as well as to treat, diagnose or prevent illness' ([28]; [47]; [48]).
+Policies for the integration of traditional medicine into public health care systems 54 55 have to vary extents been formulated in some countries [46], and the share of the population using traditional medicine are reported to be as high as 40% in China and 80% in Africa [47].
+56 57 In Nigeria, there has been a consistent and noticeable shift from the earlier preference in favour of orthodox medicine to greater acceptance of traditional (herbal) medicines as in 58 many other countries worldwide [5].
+Over 90% of Nigerians in rural areas and 40% in urban 59 areas depend partly or wholly on traditional medicine [32].
+60

 Traditional medicine is generally considered highly available and accessible to people in developing countries [6].
-This high use of herbal medicines may be due to accessibility, affordability, availability and acceptability of traditional medicines by majority of the populace in developing countries [17].
-Consequently, poor and marginalized people are commonly assumed to be most reliant on traditional medicine for their healthcare [13].
+This high use of herbal medicines may be due to accessibility, affordability, availability and acceptability of traditional medicines by a majority of the populace in developing countries [17].
+Consequently, poor and marginalised people are commonly assumed to be most reliant on traditional medicine for their healthcare [13].
 Differences in reliance have also been observed between rural and urban areas [12].

-68 Traditional and herbal medicine has taken the new name, complementary and alternative 69 medicine (CAM).
+69 Traditional and herbal medicine has taken the new name, complementary and alternative 70 medicine (CAM).
 CAM refers to those therapeutic and diagnostic disciplines that exist largely outside the institutions where orthodox or modern health care is provided [37].
-On the 70 other hand, the [43] gave a definition of herbal medicine as "plant's seeds, berries, roots, 71 leaves, bark, or flowers for medicinal purposes.
-Herbs that are used for medicinal purposes 72 come in a variety of forms.
-Active parts of a plant may include leaves, flowers, stems, roots, 73 seeds, and berries [50].
-They may be taken internally as pills or powders, dissolved into 74 tinctures or syrups, or brewed in teas and concoctions.
-75
+On the 71 other hand, the [43] defined herbal medicine as "plant's seeds, berries, roots, leaves, bark, or 72 flowers for medicinal purposes.
+Herbs that are used for medicinal purposes come in a variety 73 of forms.
+Active parts of a plant may include leaves, flowers, stems, roots, seeds, and berries 74 [50].
+They may be taken internally as pills or powders, dissolved into tinctures or syrups, or 75 brewed in teas and concoctions.
+76

-Medicinal plant is defined as any substance with one or more of its organ containing substances that can be used for therapeutic purposes or which can be used as precursors for the synthesis of antimicrobial drugs ([39], [40]).
+A medicinal plant is defined as any substance with one or more of its organ containing substances that can be used for therapeutic purposes or which can be used as precursors for the synthesis of antimicrobial drugs ([39], [40]).
 It is estimated that there are about 250, 000 - 500, 000 species of plants on earth [8], of which a relatively small percentage (1-10%) of these are used for food by humans and animals.
 It is possible that more serve medicinal purposes [27].